-We have also analyzed the motion of massless spinning test particles, according to an extended version of the Mathisson-Papapetrou model in a general vacuum algebraically special spacetimes, using the Newman-Penrose formalism, in the special case in which the multipole reduction world line is aligned with a principal null direction of the spacetime.
+We have also analyzed the motion of massless spinning test particles, according to an extended version of the Mathisson-Papapetrou model in a general vacuum algebraically special spacetime using the Newman-Penrose formalism in the special case in which the multipole reduction world line is aligned with a principal null direction of the spacetime.

+3.2.3.
 Particles with both dipolar and quadrupolar structure (Dixon's model)

-We have studied the motion of particles with both dipolar and quadrupolar in several different gravitational background (including Schwarzschild, Kerr, weak and strong gravitational waves, etc.) following Dixon's model and within certain restrictions (constant frame components for the spin and the quadrupole tensor, center of mass moving along a circular orbit, etc.).
+We have studied the motion of particles with both dipolar and quadrupolar structure in several different gravitational backgrounds (including Schwarzschild, Kerr, weak and strong gravitational waves, etc.) following Dixon's model and within certain restrictions (constant frame components for the spin and the quadrupole tensor, center of mass moving along a circular orbit, etc.).

-We have found a number of interesting situations in which deviations from the geodesic motion, due to the internal structure of the particle, can originate measurable effects.
+We have found a number of interesting situations in which deviations from geodesic motion due to the internal structure of the particle can give rise to measurable effects.